SA9102/SA9102/README.md

 <!--Expenses Tracker - An application tailored specifically to my needs to keep track of my expenses and save as much as possible-->

 Productivity App - A central place to record your notes and tasks, and manage them efficiently and productively.
+Being made with React and TypeScript.

 <!--